AlcaydeKen/ki-bordo/README.md

 Ki-Bordo is a full-stack web-based keyboard ordering system built with **PHP, MySQL, HTML, CSS, and JavaScript**.
 It allows users to browse keyboard products, add items to their cart, place orders, and manage their profile.
 It also includes an **admin panel** for managing products and monitoring customer orders.

+## 🎯 Purpose

+This project was developed as a keyboard ordering system to practice and demonstrate full-stack web development using PHP and MySQL.
+It showcases authentication, role-based access control, CRUD operations, cart functionality, and order management.

+## 🧠 What I Learned
+- How to implement user authentication and role-based access (admin vs user)
+- CRUD operations in PHP with MySQL
+- Integrating dynamic content using PHP and JavaScript
+- Structuring a full-stack web project for scalability
+- Managing database relationships for products, users, and orders
+- Using XAMPP for local development and database testing

 ## ✨ Features

 ### 👤 User Side